-Sydney Airport is Australia's largest airport in terms of passenger movements and freight.
+Sydney Airport is Australia's largest airport in terms of passengers and freight.
 It is located on 907 hectares of land in Mascot, approximately eight kilometres south of Sydney's Central Business District.
-There are currently 34 international, six domestic and six regional airlines operating from the airport.
-Together, these service 97 destinations, including 11 international and eight regional destinations not served by any other Australian airport.
-In 2014, approximately 307,000 aircraft movements, 38.7 million passenger movements, and approximately 408,500 tonnes of international air freight passed through Sydney Airport (BITRE 2015).
+There are currently 34 international, six domestic and six regional airlines operating from the airport, together servicing 97 destinations, including 11 international and eight regional destinations not served by any other Australian airport.
+In 2014, approximately 307,000 aircraft movements, 38.7 million passengers, and around 408,500 tonnes of international air freight passed through Sydney Airport (BITRE 2015).